Skip to content

 Perform cover, cover-uncover, and alternate cover tests at distance and near using targets that control accommodation.
 Measure near point of convergence with a small accommodative target, record break and recovery, and repeat to assess fatigue.
 Use prism bars or phoropter methods for vergence ranges, and interpret comfort with Sheard or Percival criteria rather than raw numbers alone.
 Assess accommodative facility monocularly and binocularly with ±2.00 D flippers, recording cycles per minute and associated symptoms to add context to the findings.

-Management options: lenses, prism, and therapy
+Management: lenses, prism, and vision therapy

 Prism can reduce symptoms in stable deviations, while near plus can reduce accommodative demand in convergence excess.
 Vision therapy can improve vergence and accommodative flexibility, increase stamina, and reduce reliance on compensating lenses.
 For large or incomitant deviations, surgical consultation may be appropriate, but many functional problems respond well to structured therapy.
 Temporary occlusion or Fresnel prism can bridge acute cases while longer-term solutions are implemented.

 Record raw measurements alongside normative ranges so changes over time are easy to interpret for you and other providers.
 Translate results into simple language that links findings to symptoms, reinforcing the rationale for therapy and home exercises.
-Provide written instructions and brief progress summaries to support adherence, and re-evaluate key metrics at defined intervals to adjust therapy intensity, refine prism, or transition patients into maintenance care.

 Vergence and Accommodative Norms Table